veronica-aubry/mealTracker/README.md

 ## Description

-_Web app that allows user to enter meals and calorie information, edit meals, and filter meals according to calories._
+_Angular2 web app using TypeScript that allows users to enter meals and calorie information, edit meals, and implements a pipe to filter meals according to calories.
+Also implements separate onclick detail display component._

 ## Setup/Installation Requirements